awslabs/duvet/design/witness/decisions.md

   against the existing SST run's constructed witnesses that every witness contains its own root span, plus the permanent producer unit test asserting `root ∈ closure(root)`.
+- **LCOV-family runtime producer + Decision 16 example project:
+  deferred together to the LCOV follow-up PR** (ruled 2026-07-29).
-- **Per-tool harness example projects (Decision 16).** First:
-  `cargo llvm-cov` one-invocation-per-test example for the Rust dogfood's mixed run; JaCoCo example documents the already-solved pattern.
+  The per-test-harness example that transfers A2 discipline (Decision 16) is documented alongside the runtime producer it demonstrates, not before it exists.
+First: the `cargo llvm-cov` one-invocation-per-test example for the Rust dogfood's mixed run; a JaCoCo example documents the already-solved pattern.
 - Enumerate the Verus `du` map: annotation position → discharge unit, case by case (whole proof fn / lemma; ensures of an exec fn; single ensures clause; single conjunct) — inside the Verus